ericoporto/ags-manual-wiki/Object.md

 You must use this command before calling Animate, so that AGS knows which view to animate the object with.

-**NOTE:** this may be unexpected, but calling this function will play any sound linked to the given frame.
-This is because SetView may also be used to manually switch between frames without using [Animate](Object#objectanimate) command.
+**NOTE:** prior to **AGS 3.6.1** calling this function would play any sound linked to the given frame.
+This behavior is disabled in **3.6.1**, because it's causing a duplicate sound playback when SetView is followed by Animate.

 Example: